stylus/stylus/comments.md

 ## Multi-line

-   Multi-line comments look identical to regular CSS comments, however they only output when the `compress` option is not enabled.
+   Multi-line comments look identical to regular CSS comments.
+However, they only output when the `compress` option is not enabled.

     /*
      * Adds the given numbers together.